GriffinLabCode/GriffinCode/README.md

 # Some code used for a variety of analyses in the Griffin lab

-For new users: Make sure to convert all of your files before attempting analysis!
+For new users: Make sure to start out in the 'basic functions and scripts' folders.
+You will
+               want to convert your CSC and video-tracking files prior to analysis.
+If using a t-maze, you will want to generate an Int file.
+Most analysis scripts are made with the intentions of use with the Int file but can be modified to fit your needs.

-VERY IMPORTANT FOR USERS RECORDING FROM MULTIPLE REGIONS:
+IMPORTANT FOR USERS RECORDING FROM MULTIPLE REGIONS:
 Future users who record single-units from multiple regions should not store data separately in folders as I (John) did.
 Instead, save the region single-units under specific .txt files.
 For
 example: if you recorded 10 units from mPFC and 10 from hippocampus, you should name the saved